CE-Programming/toolchain/docs/static/hardware.rst

 The LCD technically supports 18-bit color, but it has fairly mediocre color.
 The LCD is actually a portrait display, rotated 90 degrees;
 software configures the LCD controller to present the illusion of a landscape display.
-This, however, does result in the diagonal line that plagues :code:`graphx`.
+This, however, does result in the diagonal line that plagues the :ref:`graphx library <graphx_h>`.

 The LCD Controller
 ^^^^^^^^^^^^^^^^^^